opendataphilly/opendataphilly-jkan/_datasets/city-limits.md

 maintainer_email: darshna.patel@phila.gov
 notes: "To provide a base for very generalized maps or used as an outline in conjunction\
   \ with other data layers.
 Establishes City Limits for City's Standard Boundary\
   \ Format.
-This layer was updated on July 22, 2012.\r\n\r\nTrouble downloading or\
+This layer was updated on July 22, 2012."
-  \ have questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: 'Update Frequency: As Needed'